 Then you will be directed to each agency’s website one by one and you will have to answer questions to verify your identity once again.
 Our main tip is that once you are able to view your credit reports you should save each of them as a PDF or print them for your records.
 This way you are able to easily reference these reports in the future if you are asked for information regarding your credit history.

 There will also be instructions for filing a dispute with the agency if you find any information that is not accurate.
-It is important to note that if you find inaccurate information you should file a dispute immediately to each of the agencies that have a discrepancy.
-Therefore, if you are planning on making a big purchase in the future that involves your credit line you should make it a priority to inspect your reports early in case you have to file a dispute as this process can be time consuming to fix.
+However, this is not the recommended method to dispute credit report errors.
+Find out the most effective method according to credit experts and the Federal Trade Commission.
+It is important to note that if you find inaccurate information on your credit reports, you should file a dispute immediately to each of the agencies that have a discrepancy on their report.
+Therefore, if you are planning on making a big purchase in the future using credit, like buying a car or house, you should make it a priority to inspect your reports early in case you have to file a dispute as this process can take up to 30 days.

 Your Credit Scores

 So at this point you’re thinking you will be able to see your credit score, right?
 Well think again!
 Unfortunately, your credit scores will not be in your credit reports.
-Each agency will provide an option to get your credit score, which usually requires making an account with them.
+Each agency will provide an option to get your credit score, which usually requires making an account with them and may require you to pay.
 This is safe to do, but do not assume you are obligated to pay in order to view your score as there are free options.
-One website that provides free credit scores is Credit Karma.
-They will show you 2 out of the 3 scores, which is enough to get a good picture of your overall credit score free of charge.

-To better understand your credit score and take steps to improve your score, learn about the 5 factors that determine your credit score.
+To better understand your FICO credit score and take steps to improve your score, learn about the 5 factors that determine your FICO credit score.